-Founded in 1971, Charles-Dickens Elementary School, also known as the Charles-Dickens-Grundschule, became one of Berlin’s unique and now highly sought after Europe Schools (state-run bilingual schools) in 1992.
+Charles-Dickens Primary School was Founded in 1971, and has over the years been one of Berlin’s most highly sought after Europe Schools (state-run bilingual schools).

 Located on spacious grounds between the Olympic Stadium and the Greunwald Forest, the school has fantastic access to public transport and is fantastically equipped with an English-German library, a student kitchen, computer rooms and a large green playground.

 The school’s Parent’s Association (a non-profit association funded by parents and friends of the Charles Dickens Primary School) organises free English-language activities including football teams, chess club, arts and crafts and more, to enable children to enjoy a variety of fun and interesting hobbies while practising English.